telerik/winforms-docs/core/design-time.md

      - Telerik UI for Winforms R3 2020 or newer and it should contain a UI control
 * Target .NET 5.0 in your project

->caption Figure 1: .NET Core Designer
+>caption Figure 1: RadGridView .NET Core Designer

 ![core-designer001](images/core-designer001.png)